Why Tour Operator Liability Requires Stronger Safety Systems and Real Time Support

 Using Technology to Track Traveller Safety

-- GPS location tracking during emergencies
+• GPS location tracking activated during emergency events

 Preparing for Medical Emergencies